petitwhito/FinalProject_2025_leo.sambrook/README.md

 The KuaiRec dataset is available at: https://drive.google.com/file/d/1qe5hOSBxzIuxBb1G_Ih5X-O65QElollE/view

+**IMPORTANT:** After downloading the dataset, you must extract all CSV files and place them in the `data/KuaiRec/data` directory.
+The notebooks and source code are configured to look for the data files in this specific location, and the project will not run correctly without this setup.

 The dataset contains user-video interaction data from Kuaishou, a popular short-video platform.
 It includes user features, video features, and user-video interactions with engagement metrics.